Commercial Real Estate Lawyers in St. Petersburg

 To avoid these types of problems, always consult with a Florida commercial real estate attorney before leasing or purchasing a commercial property.

 The Lopez Law Group Knows Florida’s Commerical Real Estate Laws

-As active members of our Florida community, we are uniquely equipped to address the commercial real estate issues you might encounter.
+As active members of our Florida community, our St. Petersburg commercial real estate attorneys are uniquely equipped to address the commercial real estate issues you might encounter.
 From buying to selling, leasing, and litigation, we are here for you every step of the way.

 Our comprehensive real estate law service ensures that we can walk you through every part of a commercial property deal.
 You can depend on The Lopez Law Group in Florida for sound advice on any situation.
 We have an excellent reputation as a commercial real estate law firm.
 Give us a call at (727) 933-0015.
 We will offer an initial consultation at no charge and determine how we can best assist you with your problem.

 Contact us today to schedule a consultation in St. Petersburg.